kailash-manasarovar/statement/docs/timeline/2026/january.md

 ## A "date" in Barcelona

+- They got one of the Fitkoh staff, a Northern Irishman, to tell me - by shouting it from the bar with his back to me when I was sitting behind him - "you had a "date" in Barcelona".
-- Word on the street is I had a "date" in Barcelona (mousses pretending they care again!): meaning yet another sedated rape event I'm only now aware of having occurred.
+- I guess it meant yet another sedated rape event I'm only now aware of having occurred, except there were probably hundreds!
-- I'm wondering when that could have been.
+- At the time, I was wondering when they meant.
 - I was up and down to Barcelona so many times between 2005-2016 when I lived in Dénia and Madrid.
 - Let's list those visits here - as much as possible - and see which of them are the most likely.
 - I'll add any more I remember as we go along.